F5Networks/f5-aws-cloudformation/experimental/quickstart/README.md

 `curl -sk -H "Content-Type: application/json; ls /usr/bin" https://example.com`

-This command reprsents an example of linux command injection into curl command and therefore, it should be prevented/blocked by WAF service
+This command represents an example of linux command injection into curl command and therefore, it should be prevented/blocked by WAF service

 ### To test the Application